keramiozsoy/scala-101/README.md

 sbt clean && sbt run
 ```

 ## strings

-- You can use one chracter or sencente or multiline to define.
+- You can use one character or sentence or multiline to define.

 ```SHELL